molikd/ND_ICG_2020/docs/README.md

     - Practical due:
       - [Practical Repo Three](https://github.com/molikd/ND_ICG_2020_Practical_Three)
     - Final project status update due:
-      - Email Chissa and Dave an extended project abstract with your project team covering:
+      - make Chissa and Dave collaborators on a repo with an extended project abstract with your project team covering:
+        - AS a README.md in a project repo add:
           - Team
           - New Code Required
           - Activities Required
           - Data Used
           - Question Asked
   - Day Two - Smith-Waterman, Other Assembly Methods
 - Week Five: SNPs Part One - Back up for air!
 We’ve learned about assemblies, time for something different, we’ll be looking at Single Nucleotide Polymorphisms, this week will focus on what a SNP pipeline looks like, and how to submit Grid Computing jobs for a SNP pipeline.
   - Day One:  Read Quality/Trimming Filtering